CielSachen/CielSachen/README.md

 ###

-<p align="left">My name is Ciel and I'm a high school student, from De La Santiago Salle Zobel School.</p>
+<p align="left">My name is Ciel and I'm a high school student, formerly from De La Santiago Salle Zobel School, hopefully from De La Salle University in the future. 💞</p>

 ###